statgen/METAL/README.md

 ## Compilation

-Download latest stable version of METAL or clone this GitHub repository to obtain development version of METAL.
+Download and unarchive latest stable version of METAL source code or clone this GitHub repository to obtain development version.
-Then execute the following commands:
+Then execute the following commands inside the directory with METAL source code:

 ```
 mkdir build && cd build